spenriche/spenriche.github.io/_posts/2025-2-7-climate.md

 The biggest climate polluters in Canada aren’t working-class truckers or suburban commuters—they’re the politicians and billionaire class who jet around the world lecturing the rest of us.
 Consider this:

- - Justin Trudeau’s flights alone have emitted over 2,800 metric tons of CO₂ since taking office—more than 200 times the emissions of the average Canadian in a year.
+- Justin Trudeau's flights alone have emitted over [2,800 metric tons of CO₂ since taking office](https://nationalpost.com/news/politics/trudeau-government-carbon-emissions)—more than 200 times the emissions of the average Canadian in a year.
 He preaches about reducing our carbon footprint while his government-owned private aircraft shuttles him from climate summits to vacation getaways.
-- In just six months, Trudeau’s private and government flights logged over 127,000 kilometers, often for trivial domestic trips where alternative transport was available.
+- In just six months, Trudeau's private and government flights logged over [127,000 kilometers](https://torontosun.com/news/national/trudeaus-flights-during-six-month-period-produced-120-tonnes-of-greenhouse-gases), often for trivial domestic trips where alternative transport was available.
 - The Davos and COP Climate Summits—where elites gather to scold ordinary people for driving gas-powered cars—see hundreds of private jets land each year, emitting more carbon in a week than some small countries do annually.
 - The royal family, Hollywood celebrities, and billionaire philanthropists who demand “climate justice” routinely burn thousands of liters of jet fuel per trip.
 Leonardo DiCaprio, John Kerry, and other self-appointed climate warriors fly private to climate events while demanding the average Canadian give up their gas-powered vehicle.